SharePoint/sp-dev-docs/docs/spfx/viva/design/designing-card.md

 :::image type="content" source="../../../images/viva-design/img_card_interactions.jpg" alt-text="Screenshot of the image card, primary button, and secondary button interactions.":::

 Each of these interactions can be customized.
-Use these to perform an instant action, send a request to the server, open a quick view (add link), link to a Teams app, open an external website and so on.
+Use these to perform an instant action, send a request to the server, open a Quick View (add link), link to a Teams app, open an external website and so on.

 Here are the best practices for designing card interactions: